r7uaz0n/jekyll-now/_posts/2017-5-16-Tuesday-May-16th.md

   }
 ```

 Continued working on it and put a `<debugger>` to see the code run in the console.
-I was able to break down the problem and and come up with this solution:
+I was able to break down the problem, see what I was doing wrong and come up with this solution:

 ```javascript
   var i=0;